 - 1.1.
-A volunteer is anyone who, without compensation, or expectation of compensation beyond reimbursement of expenses incurred in the course of volunteer duties, performs a task at the direction of and on behalf of the JAS. - 1.2.
+A volunteer is anyone who, without compensation, or expectation of compensation beyond reimbursement of expenses incurred in the course of volunteer duties, performs a task at the direction of and on behalf of the JAS.
+This includes H.E. students undertaking work experience placements. - 1.2.
 The JAS has hosted volunteers for many years in a number of different roles.
 They have added huge value to the service and contributed to the success of the outcomes it seeks to achieve.
 They enable us to do work that would not otherwise be possible, and often contribute specialist skills and knowledge. - 1.3.
 The JAS recognises the value of volunteering and aspires to widen the range of activities undertaken by volunteers.
-Supervision of volunteers, along with capitalising on their outputs, requires staff time and capacity and is not a 'free' resource.

-- 1.4.
-Volunteer opportunities are offered to support JAS's core work or to work on specific time-limited externally funded projects. - 1.5.
+Supervision of volunteers, along with capitalising on their outputs, requires staff time and capacity and is not a 'free' resource. - 1.4.
+The JAS recognises its responsibility to increase diversity in the volunteering cohort and works to widen participation and to monitor progress. - 1.5.
+Volunteer opportunities are offered to support JAS's core work or to work on specific time-limited externally funded projects. - 1.6.
 In so far as the JAS benefits from the time, skills, experience and enthusiasm of volunteers, we believe that volunteers should gain personal or employment related benefits from the experience.
-We are committed to managing volunteers in a way that ensures that the needs of both parties are met. - 1.6.
+We are committed to managing volunteers in a way that ensures that the needs of both parties are met. - 1.7.
 Volunteering encourages social interaction, reduces isolation and promotes community cohesion.
 It also supports the learning of new skills and provides a real 'hands on' opportunity for people to interact with their heritage.
-In order to support the related corporate priorities of the three funding councils, the JAS will ensure that potential volunteers with additional needs receive appropriate assistance in order to take up opportunities with the JAS. - 1.7.
-The County Archivist is responsible for the overall management of volunteer involvement, including overseeing the implementation of this policy and dealing with any complaint relating to volunteers not resolved by their volunteer supervisor.
+In order to support the related corporate priorities of the two funding councils, the JAS will ensure that potential volunteers with additional needs receive appropriate assistance in order to take up opportunities with the JAS.

+1.8.
+The County Archivist is responsible for the overall management of volunteer involvement, including overseeing the implementation of this policy and dealing with any complaint or dispute relating to volunteer activity not resolved by the relevant volunteer supervisor.
 The volunteers' designated supervisors provide project briefs, support and supervision; maintain records; identify training requirements and countersign expense claims.
 All staff required to undertake such duties are provided with training in the management, supervision, support and training of volunteers.